Jump to main content

 Options Page

-You can use Groove Agent independently from a host application.
+You can use Groove Agent independently of a host application.

-You can configure the standalone version of Groove Agent in the Plug-in Preferences dialog.
+You can configure the standalone version of Groove Agent via the Plug-in Preferences dialog.

 Preferences Dialog